-# grep "install tipc /bin/true" /etc/modprobe.d/CIS
+# grep "install tipc /bin/true" /etc/modprobe.d/CIS.conf

 install tipc /bin/true

 Logging and Auditing

 The items in this section describe how to configure logging, log monitoring, and auditing, using tools included with RHEL6.

 It is recommended that rsyslog be used for logging (with logwatch providing summarization) and auditd be used for auditing (with aureport providing summarization) to automatically monitor logs for intrusion attempts and other suspicious system behavior.